Nexmo/station/app/views/contribute/guides/write-the-docs.md

 ### Numbers

-When using a real number is not avoidable, for example when listing out the result of `nexmo numbers:list` in the CLI, use the following numbers:
+When use of a real phone number can't be avoided, for example when listing out the result of `nexmo numbers:list` in the CLI, use the following numbers:

 #### US Numbers